sumukhaithal6/Customer-Feedback-Analysis/README.md

  Example: python main.py --domain airlines --url https://www.tripadvisor.in/Airline_Review-d8729004-Reviews-Air-India --airline "Air India"

  If the reviews are already available in our dataset(airlines.csv) , the critical issues are displayed based on the categories in the domain
+ Download the Chromedriver and enter the path in the web_scraping.py file.